SoftwareAG/c8y-docs/src/documents/guides/reference-guide/inventory.html.md

       ...
     }

-### PUT - Update a Managed object
+### PUT - Update a managed object

 Request body: ManangedObject

 Response body: ManangedObject (when accept header is not provided, empty response body is returned)

 Required role: ROLE\_INVENTORY\_ADMIN or owner